NattyGold/HNG-Stage2-API-CRUD_Operation/README.md

 ** config.py has the configuration for the API.
 ** app/__init__.py is the file that contains database and application ** instances.
-** app/models.py contains the database schema and the ORM.
+** app/models.py includes the database schema and the ORM.
-** app/routes.py contains the API functions that the API will invoke.
+** app/routes.py has the API functions that the API will invoke.

 ## Instructions
-1. Make sure you have python installed
+1. Make sure you have Python installed
 2. Install all dependencies. pip install -r requirements.txt
 3. set the database URL to the environment variable ``         DEV_DATABASE_URL,   which is the URL for the POSTGRES database.
 4. Run the following command on your terminal to define that env var: